bhauman/dotsters/README.md

 # dots

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A game implemented in ClojureScript using the Core.async library.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013

 Distributed under the Eclipse Public License, the same as Clojure.